Top 10 Things To Do in Seville – an Illustrated Walk

 Meanwhile, large chambers demonstrate Spanish design in wall-sized tapestries, and coloured tile arrangements.

 One can spend a whole afternoon exploring the sprawling grounds, discovering secret courtyards with whispering fountains, underground bathing pools, and rustling palm trees lining the palace walls.
-More than anything else in Sevilla, the Alcázar is a must-see.

-Book here your skip-the-line-tickets to the Alcazar
+Book your fast track to the Alcazar

 4. Wander the galleries at the Plaza de España

-South of the city centre is the Plaza de España.
-The Plaza is a wide, sweeping semi-circle ringed by elegant buildings, columns and steps linked by tiled walking galleries.
-Continuing the theme of famous film locations, the Plaza de España was used for a Naboo scene in 2002’s Star Wars: Attack of the Clones.
+South of the city center is the Plaza de España.
+The Plaza is a wide, sweeping semi-circle ringed by elegant buildings, columns, and steps linked by tiled walking galleries.

 The central plaza is home to a huge, lively fountain and a semi-circular canal spanned by four arching bridges.
 Boat rides are available for those who want to sit down and enjoy the view.